Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Federated Early Exit Networks for CISs

 \subsection{Federated Learning Algorithm Dissection}

-We propose an algorithm for the nodes (clients) to cooperatively train an EEN for Problem~(2) using their individual local datasets.
-We reiterate that every node $i$ holds all exits from 1 up to $E_i$.
-Although node $i$ only uses exit $E_i$ for inference, it can be beneficial for it to contribute towards training the other exits smaller than $E_i$, especially when the node $i$ has a large amount of data.
-Thus, at each communication round, in addition to sampling clients as in traditional FL, the server also samples an early exit for each of the chosen clients.
+We propose a FL algorithm that enables network nodes to collaboratively train an EEN for Problem~$\optimprob_2$ using their local datasets.
+Each node $i$ is designed to hold all exits up to its largest exit $E_i$.
+Although node $i$ only uses exit $E_i$ for inference, it can still play a crucial role in training smaller exits, particularly when it owns a substantial amount of data.
+At each communication round, the server follows a two-step sampling process: first, it samples a set of nodes to participate in training, as in traditional FL algorithms; then, it selects a specific early exit for each chosen node to train.
+The probability that a node $i$ is selected to train a particular early exit $e$ is denoted by $p_{i,e}$, while $\boldsymbol{p}\in \reals^{N\times E}$ represents the overall probability matrix.
+The set of nodes with a non-zero probability of training exit~$e$ is $\Ce \triangleq \{i\in\setnodes \mid p_{i,e}>0 \}$, and the set of all samples from nodes in $\Ce$ is $\Sep \triangleq \cup_{i \in \Ce} S_i$, where node $i$ holds samples $S_i$.

-Let $p_{c,e}$ be the probability that client $c$ is chosen to train early exit $e$ and $\boldsymbol{p}\in \reals^{N\times E}$ be the corresponding probability matrix.\footnote{$p_{c,e}=0, \forall e>E_c$} Let $\Ce$ be the set of clients who have non-null probability to train early exit $e$, i.e.,~$\Ce= \{c\in\setnodes | p_{c,e}>0 \}$.
-We denote $S_c$ the set of samples held by client $c$ and $\Sep$ the set of all samples from clients in $\Ce$,~i.e.,~$\Sep \triangleq \cup_{c \in \Ce} S_c$.
-Since clients may have heterogeneous amount of data, there can sometimes be a huge discrepancy among the sizes of $\Sep$.
-For an exit $e$ that has a high inference request rate ($\Lambda_e$) but a small $|\Sep|$, keeping $\Lambda_e$ large in the training of early exit $e$'s loss would lead to a large generalization error.
-Thus, in our algorithm, we study a more general training strategy where the weight for each early exit's empirical loss $\tilde \Lambda_e$ can be distinct from $\Lambda_e$, and later provide the theoretical results for this setting.
+Our FL algorithm aims to minimize a proxy of the objective in~$\optimprob_2$, where the expected loss at each early exit $e$ is replaced by the empirical loss computed on the dataset $\Sep$.
+Rather than strictly matching the weight $\tilde \Lambda_e$ to the expected inference request rate $\Lambda_e$, we adopt a more flexible training strategy that allows them to differ.
+This choice is supported by our theoretical results in Sec.~\ref{subsec:theory}.
+However, even without the analysis, it is evident that when exit $e$ has a high inference request rate $\Lambda_e$ but limited data $|\Sep|$, the empirical loss may be too noisy, making it preferable to set \mbox{$\tilde \Lambda_e \ll \Lambda_e$}.